sapegin/washingcode-book/manuscript/book.md

 I’ve assumed that different whitespace handling was a bug.
 I’ve also inverted all the conditions to validate the correct value, not an incorrect one, which is more readable in my opinion.

 Note that `hasLengthLessThanOrEqual` and `hasNoSpaces` only check the condition if the value is present, which would allow us to make optional fields.
-Also note that the `hasLengthLessThanOrEqual` function is customizable: we need to use pass the maximum length: `hasLengthLessThan(80)`.
+Also note that the `hasLengthLessThanOrEqual` function is customizable: we need to pass the maximum length: `hasLengthLessThanOrEqual(80)`.

 Now we can define our validations table.
 There are two ways of doing this:

-- using an object where keys represent form fields;
+- using an object where keys represent form fields
-- using an array.
+- using an array

-We’re going to use the second option because we want to have several validations with different error messages for some fields, for example a field can be required and have maximum length:
+We’re going to use the second option because we want to have several validations with different error messages for some fields, for example a field can be required _and_ have maximum length:

 ```jsx
 const validations = [